-We've experimented with dozens of fire starter devices, matches, bush craft methods, etc. and found there is a huge variance in ease of use and duration.
+We've experimented with dozens of fire starter devices, matches, bush craft methods, etc. and found there is a huge variance in ease of use and longevity of each method.

-Since the beginning of history, man has depended on fire to survive.
-Even now, we heat our homes, cook our food, and make most products we use with some sort of fire.
+Since the dawn of man, we have depended on fire to survive.
+Even now, we heat our homes, cook our food, and make many of the products we use with some sort of heat or fire.

 So, which one is the best fire starter option?